-You’ll find out immediately when your driver’s license is pick pocketed.
-However, criminals today can steal your driver’s license even without physical access to it and such frauds can go undiscovered for months.
-To check if your data is exposed, here’s how.
+You’ll find out immediately when your driver’s license is pick-pocketed.
+However, digital criminals can steal your driver’s license without physical access.
+To check if your personal information is being misused, follow the instructions below.

 1. Set up a data breach alert

-In fact, there are more individuals and organizations keeping copies of your driver’s license than expected.
-This includes DMV, your employer, insurance companies, bank, doctor’s office, department stores, or government agencies like the IRS.
-If any of them failed to secure their databases, digitally or physically, your information may be leaked, and eventually end up on the Dark Web, a place for illicit sales of goods and information.
+Many individuals and organizations keep a copy of your driver’s license, including the DMV, your employer, insurance companies, bank, doctor’s office, department stores, or government agencies like the IRS.
+If any of them failed to secure their databases, digitally or physically, your information may be leaked and appear on the Dark Web, a place for illicit sales of goods and information.

 2. Review your credit report regularly

-The credit report is a detailed breakdown of an individual’s credit history.
+Credit report is a detailed breakdown of an individual’s credit history.
 It shows a list of credit accounts opened in your name, your payment history, credit limits and other important financial information.
-If you see a sudden drop in your credit score or suspicious records on the report, someone may gain access to your driver’s license and steal your identity.
+A sudden drop in your credit score or suspicious records on the report may indicate someone has gained access to your driver’s license and stolen your identity.

 Make sure to review your credit report at least once a year.
 You could request a free credit copy every 12 months from national credit bureaus (Experian, Equifax, and TransUnion) on annualcreditreport.com.